How to Plan a Stunning Cut Flower Garden Layout

 Avoid overcrowding, which can cause competition among plants for resources like water and nutrients.

 There are soil test options available.
-You can buy an inexpensive soil test or hire a local garden resource center to test your soil conditions.
+You can buy an inexpensive test or hire a local garden resource center to test your soil conditions.

 Many beginning gardeners pass on this step but usually never make the same mistake twice.
 It is such an important part of the process.